Translation

 Language Background

 German: My initial studies of German were begun at George Washington University, continued later in private lessons, then greatly developed to fluency during a period of about 2 years of residency in Germany.
 With my translation and publication of an important book by Wilhelm von Kardorff, my knowledge and confidence really grew.
-Since then, I have performed many translations from German: poems, legal documents, emails, YouTube scripts, YouTube caption files.
+Since then, I have performed many translations from German: poems, legal documents, emails, YouTube scripts, YouTube caption files, and four more books.

 Spanish: As one set of my grandparents had come from Spain, I picked up quite a lot of Spanish via family life.
 I furthered my knowledge by study at GWU, but since my early 1990s move to Texas, I have used Spanish constantly, as it is a second language here.